redtea30/MyFirstJavaProject/README.md

 That is a learning process for me.

-We learn something new everyday.
+I learn something NEW everyday.